mattkeys/Google-Pagespeed-Insights/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Tweaked interactions with WPDB so that it will properly get the table prefix for WordPress multisite installations.

 = 1.0.2 =
 * Tweaked styles to look better in the new WordPress 3.8 admin theme.
 * Fixed accidental use of some php shorttags (<? instead of <?php) that was causing activation errors for some.
 (Thank you bekar09 for first finding this error)